 To mitigate any anticipated pushback upfront, WeWork made sure to emphasise how its decision was in line with new scientific research on the positive environmental impacts that cutting meat consumption can have, especially when done collectively.
 The company explained that by enforcing this new environmental policy, it could reduce its climate impact by more than 445 million pounds of CO2 by eliminating meat, not to mention saving billions of gallons of water and millions of animal lives.

 Companies who have rolled out ambitious carbon neutrality programmes must also show how their investments are creating real impact on the ground.
 Signify, the world leader in lighting solutions, has done this by consistently tracking and showing the impacts of the carbon reduction projects it supports as part of its corporate climate action initiative.

 All companies create social and environmental impacts — some are further along than others in addressing the negative ones.
 This means that, while you should give yourself credit where it's due, don't be afraid to talk about the areas where you still need to improve.

 Fear of falling short on commitments is the number one reason companies don't set ambitious goals in the first place.
 But creating a master narrative of constant improvement and by being open about the challenges you face will help ensure the authenticity of your communications around climate action.

-The bottom line: communications on climate action needs to be grounded in strategic, results-based climate action – always.
-These five approaches will help ensure that your communications reinforce your company’s sustainability strategy.
+Communications on climate action needs to be grounded in strategic, results-based climate action – always.
+These five approaches will help ensure that your communications reinforce your company's sustainability strategy.

 Jonathan Hanwit is CEO and Founder of ThinkParallax, a branding and communications agency on a mission to better the world by articulating and amplifying brands' sustainability impact.